 At the start of the workshop review, planning officers will summarise their panel briefing.
 The scheme will then be presented by a member of the design team, normally the lead architect, following a brief introduction by the applicant.

-Presentations may be made with drawings and / or pdf or PowerPoint and models, as appropriate.
+Presentations may be made with drawings and/or pdf or PowerPoint and models, as appropriate.
+At least one paper copy of the presentation should be provided, for ease of reference during the panel discussion.

-Time allocated for a workshop review will depend on the specific project but a typical meeting will last 75 minutes: 10 minutes introductions and briefing by Be First officers; 25 minutes presentation; 40 minutes discussion and summing up by the chair.
+A typical workshop review will last 75 minutes: 10 minutes introductions and briefing by planning officers; 20 minutes presentation; 45 minutes discussion and summing up by the chair.